DUNROAMIN' STRAY AND RESCUE

 This website reports on the activities and rescue efforts of the veterinarians, vet techs and volunteers and showcases each patient - their health issues, treatment, recovery and subsequent adoption into a loving home.
 This site and the care of the animals have all been made possible by the work of volunteers - veterinarians, vet techs, rescuers, fundraisers, animal care workers, cat cuddlers, behavioural trainers, litter box scoopers, animal pick-up and delivery drivers, food donors, litter donors and many, many others.

-DunRoamin' has a Board of Directors which is currently comprised of fourteen members.
+DunRoamin' has a Board of Directors which is currently comprised of six members.
 Our mandate is to help those animals who may otherwise slip through the cracks of our current shelter system.
 In order to raise the funds required to do this, many people build/make/knit/sew/donate items for us to sell, and we participate in such events as the Hartland Trade Show, Woodstock Old Home Week, Woodstock Dooryard Arts Festival, local farm markets, Canada Day, flea markets and craft shows.
 We also hold our own events such as turkey suppers, adoption fairs, dances, walk-a-thons, bake sales and yard sales.
+In May, 2015, Lisa Wilson opened a DunRoamin' Thrift Store at 54 Iron Ore Hill in Jacksonville where all proceeds go to help our strays.
 Kind supporters also help our strays in many other ways such as selling raffle tickets and by holding their own fundraisers in their communities.
 We are fortunate to have many schools, businesses and youth groups such as Girl Guides and Boy Scouts who raise money to support our strays.
 We also are grateful to the many local businesses who continue to support us in so many ways.

 DunRoamin' focuses on three main aspects: